-Devon and Somerset Trading Standards actively tries to ensure that livestock within the region is well treated and not subjected to unnecessary suffering.
+Devon, Somerset and Torbay Trading Standards actively tries to ensure that livestock within the region is well treated and not subjected to unnecessary suffering.
 We do this in numerous ways, working hard to identify unsatisfactory animal husbandry and to catch on occasions take action against those whose standards fall below the legal requirement, in accordance with our Enforcement Policy.

-Just as they are vital for farmers, livestock auctions are also central to Devon and Somerset Trading Standards’ animal welfare work.
+Just as they are vital for farmers, livestock auctions are also central to Devon, Somerset and Torbay Trading Standards’ animal welfare work.
 We routinely attend and monitor the regular auctions in the two counties, which gives us the opportunity to engage with farmers, find out their issues and offer advice on animal welfare issues.